swiftlang/swift-evolution/proposals/NNNN-global-actor-isolated-types-usability.md

 }
 ```

-Requiring both a global actor attribute and `@Sendable` creates an unfortunate pile-up of attributes, and it would be better for Swift to just infer `@Sendable` from the global actor attribute.
+Requiring both a global actor attribute and `@Sendable` creates an unfortunate pile-up of attributes, and it would be better to infer `@Sendable` from the global actor attribute.

 Because a globally-isolated closure cannot be called concurrently, it's safe for it to capture non-`Sendable` values even if it's implicitly `@Sendable`.
 Such values just need to be transferred to the global actor's region (if they aren't there already).
 This also applies to closures that are isolated to a specific actor reference.